Lower Abdominal Pain and Stomach Pain: Causes, Types, & Treatments

 • Hormonal therapy for conditions like endometriosis

-• Removal or drainage of cysts or abscesses by an expert general surgeon
+• Removal or drainage of cysts or abscesses

 Lower abdominal and stomach pain can be caused by many different conditions.
 While some causes are minor, others require urgent care.
 Knowing where the pain is and what other symptoms you have can help you get the right treatment faster.